The Halifax Port Authority has been a Green Marine participant since 2011 and has achieved the following scores in the 2018 reporting year:

 The above results are compiled on a scale of 1 to 5, where 1 illustrates the monitoring of regulations and 5 illustrates excellence and leadership.
-The average score for participating ports, across all applicable areas during the 2017 reporting year, was 2.9.
-The Halifax Port Authority achieved an average score of 4.4, placing HPA in the top five.
+The average score for participating ports, across all applicable areas during the 2018 reporting year, was 2.9.
+The Halifax Port Authority achieved an average score of 4.2, placing HPA in a leadership position.

 The cornerstone of the Green Marine initiative is its far-reaching environmental program, which makes it possible for any marine company operating in Canada or the U.S. to reduce its environmental footprint by undertaking concrete and measurable actions.